OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 ```

-We see that even though we're not really running anything in our program, we're still pulling in these `.so`'s.
-These core libraries are required for the C++ runtime.
+**Q: Why does `ldd` tell us we have two more shared libraries than the ELF file?**

+`ldd` tells us there are 2 more shared libraries, namely `linux-vdso.so.1` and `/lib64/ld-linux-x86-64.so.2`.
+These two are actually shared libraries that the kernel automatically maps into the address space of **all user-space applications**. `vdso` stands for "Virtual Dynamic Shared Object", and contains many utilities such as getting the current timestamp, which would be expensive if we were to jump to kernel-space to execute.
+The other shared library is the (in)famous dynamic linker.
+It is responsible for loading other shared objects into the main runtime's memory space.

 Linker issues are the biggest headache, involving `rpath, runpath, LD_LIBRARY_PATH`, and other variables that may or may not be baked into the `.dynamic` section of the ELF file.
 I highly recommend this [blogpost](https://amir.rachum.com/blog/2016/09/17/shared-libraries/) if you're running into a practical issue with dynamic linking `.so` files.
+We'll also shortly discuss the linker script that our compiler generates for the dynamic linker to ensure shared objects' sections will be placed in the correct memory segments (and more).

+---

 ### NOTE

+*This segment sometimes contains the sections: `.note.gnu.build-id .note.ABI-tag`, but it varies.*

 This is a very free-style section used by vendors or engineers to mark an object file with special information.
 This information is usually used to check for compatibility.
 A note segment is fairly small and we don't really need to care much about this.

+---

 ### GNU_EH_FRAME

+*This segment usually contains one section: `.eh_frame_hdr`*

 In here, `EH` stands for exception handling.
 This is a sorted data structure that handles exceptions.
 It maps particular exceptions to particular function handlers, and helps with frame unwinding for those nice backtraces you get with `bt` in `gdb`.

+---

 ### GNU_STACK

+*This segment usually contains no sections*

 This is a lightweight header that tells us what permissions we gave the stack.
 The stack in general *should not be executable* for security vulnerabilities, so let's see whether our binary is safe with `scanelf`: